gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 Inside the *KeyQuencer Extensions* folder you put any KeyQuencer Extension files that you want to use, by copying them from the KeyQuencer installation folder.
 This was a method to keep memory usage low by only loading the functions you're using rather than the whole suite.
 So if you're using a function from the File category, you copy the "File" KeyQuencer Extension in there.

 Once all that is set up you can create/add KeyQuencer Macros, using either KeyQuencer Panel or KeyQuencer Editor.
-There are lots of sample macros to get started, and many were made and shared by the community.
-Eventually you can construct your own macro, which is what I'll do.
+There are lots of sample macros included with the app to get you started, and many were made and shared by the community.
+The app also includes detailed command help so you know exactly what is possible and how to make it so.
+Eventually you can construct your own macro, which is what I'll do here.

 **Step by step: words**